Spin pumping into quantum spin nematic states: Results

-To clarify the dependence on the magnetic-field orientation, we show the increase of the Gilbert damping as a function of $\omega_{\bm 0}$ and $\theta$ for $h = {\cal J}, 3{\cal J}$, and $5{\cal J}$ in Fig.~\ref{fig:k_not_con_theta_mag}~(a), (b), and (c), respectively.
-The peak height at a finite frequency varies as the angle $\theta$ changes.
-The shape and position of the peak of $\delta \alpha_{\rm G}$ are determined by the corresponding dispersion of the two Schwinger bosons, $\varepsilon_{{\bm k}\nu}$, as shown in Fig.~\ref{fig:k_not_con_theta_mag}(d)-(f).
-As expected from the form of Eq.~(\ref{dirtyresult1}), the peak frequency of $\delta \alpha_{\rm G}$ corresponds to the energy of the flat part in the dispersion of the Schwinger bosons.
+To compare the dependence on the magnetic-field orientation between the SN/FI and CAF/FI junctions, we show the increase of the Gilbert damping as a function of $\omega_{\bm 0}$ and $\theta$ for $h = {\cal J}$, $3{\cal J}$, and $5{\cal J}$ in Fig.~\ref{fig:x_anisotropy}(a)-(c) and (g)-(i), where the first column (third column) corresponds to the SN/FI (CAF/FI) junction.
+For both junctions, the peak height at a finite frequency varies as the angle $\theta$ changes.
+The shape and position of the peak of $\delta \alpha_{\rm G}$ are determined by the corresponding dispersion of the two bosons, as shown in Fig.~\ref{fig:x_anisotropy}(d)-(f) for the SN case and (j)-(l) for the CAF case.
+As expected from the form of Eq.~(\ref{nematic_result1}) and Eq.~(\ref{canted_result1}), the peak frequency of $\delta \alpha_{\rm G}$ corresponds to the energy of the flat part in the dispersion of the two bosons in both cases.
 The low-frequency shoulder structure of $\delta \alpha_{\rm G}$ reflects the low-energy states of the Schwinger bosons, though its weight is much weaker than that of the main peak.